feiyoung/PRECAST/README.md

 ## Setup on Linux  system
-If you use conda environment on Linux system and some dependent packages (such as `scater`) can not normally installed, you can search R package at [here](https://anaconda.org/).
-We take the `scater` package as example, and its search result is [here](https://anaconda.org/bioconda/bioconductor-scater).
+If you use conda environment on Linux system and some dependent packages (such as `scater`) can not normally installed, you can search R package at anaconda.org website.
+We take the `scater` package as example, and its search result is https://anaconda.org/bioconda/bioconductor-scater.
 Then you can install it in conda environment by following command.
 ```{Linux}

 conda install -c bioconda bioconductor-scater